 Rex Whistler’s original centre-page cartoon published in Illustrated magazine, Dec 1939

 A little known fact reveals that Wing Commander Staton approached Whistler soon after the appearance of the Illustrated‘s December cartoon, asking if he might acquire the original artwork.
 Whistler went further, creating a set of at least four copies of the original, specially revised & amended to include the Squadron’s name in the title and its insignia on Britannia’s shield.
 It is presumed that four were gifted to each of the three surviving pilots of the aircraft involved in the raid as well as one to the Squadron itself.
-One of these is known to have been signed by Staton himself and was sold at auction in 2010 for £5200.
-Thanks to the investigations of 10 Squadron historians, Ian Macmillan and Dick King a second example was recently “re-discovered” in 2013 hanging in an old 1940’s frame on the office wall at 10 Squadron HQ at RAF Brize Norton.
-The current whereabouts of the two other examples remain unknown.
+Thanks to the investigations of 10 Squadron historians, Ian Macmillan and Dick King an original example was “re-discovered” in 2013 at 10 Squadron HQ at RAF Brize Norton.

 Flying Visit of No 10 Squadron to Berlin in the form of an RAF leaflet raid…